gaulghost/creditCardRecognizer/README.md

 # creditCardRecognizer

 This program works on Luhn's Algorithm which was developed by Hans Peter Luhn of IBM.
 This program checks the verification of Visa, MasterCard and AMEX(American Express) cards.

+Few test cases have been provided in unitTests.txt file for check.